• HOME

 Trenton Makes

-Trenton's history as a center of industry began with the grist mill built by Mahlon Stacy on Assunpink Creek at the Falls of the Delaware where he settled in 1679.
-During the few years (1714 and 1724) that William Trent owned property there, he expanded that mill and built another as well as a sawmill, a fulling mill and a dyehouse for processing cloth, a bakehouse, and iron works.
+Trenton's history as a center of machine-powered industry began with the grist mill built by Mahlon Stacy on Assunpink Creek at the Falls of the Delaware where he settled in 1679.
+Mahlon Stacy was the first European colonist to establish production powered by mechanics here.
+After Trent bought property that extended on both sides of the Creek after Stacy’s death, he expanded the grist mill and added a saw mill, fulling mill, bakehouse, and iron works.
+He also acquired 200 acres south along the Delaware River for ease of transporting his products to the Philadelphia market.

 While a number of economic and social factors led to the decline of manufacturing in Trenton in the second half of the 20th century, Trenton still proudly displays its iconic slogan on the Lower Trenton Bridge.